home-assistant/home-assistant.io/source/_integrations/notify.mqtt.markdown

   type: boolean
   default: false
 unique_id:
   description: An ID that uniquely identifies this notify entity.
 If two notify entities have the same unique ID, Home Assistant will raise an exception.
+Required when used with device based discovery.
   required: false
   type: string
 {% endconfiguration %}